theforeman/puppet-puppet/README.md

 [![Puppet Forge](https://img.shields.io/puppetforge/v/theforeman/puppet.svg)](https://forge.puppetlabs.com/theforeman/puppet)
 [![CI](https://github.com/theforeman/puppet-puppet/actions/workflows/ci.yml/badge.svg?event=schedule)](https://github.com/theforeman/puppet-puppet/actions/workflows/ci.yml)

-# Puppet module for installing the Puppet agent and master
+# Puppet module for installing the Puppet agent and server

-Installs and configures the Puppet agent and optionally a Puppet master (when `server` is true).
+Installs and configures the Puppet agent and optionally a Puppet server (when `server` is true).
 Part of the [Foreman installer](https://github.com/theforeman/foreman-installer) or to be used as a Puppet module.